notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 *wParam [in]*
 : const tChar\* languageName, the name of the language to set

-*lParam [out]*
+*lParam [in]*
-: ExternalLexerAutoIndentMode &autoIndentMode, an object of the enumeration class ExternalLexerAutoIndentMode, with values:
+: ExternalLexerAutoIndentMode autoIndentMode, an object of the enumeration class ExternalLexerAutoIndentMode, where you supply one of the following values:
 - `ExternalLexerAutoIndentMode::Standard` => 0
 - `ExternalLexerAutoIndentMode::C_Like`   => 1
 - `ExternalLexerAutoIndentMode::Custom`   => 2

 **Return value**:
 : TRUE for successful searches, otherwise FALSE.